 Adopt a Minister International is a faith-based ministry that supports hundreds of unemployed Theology graduates as they share the 3 Angels’ Messages before the soon coming of our Savior.

-In 1998, I sat amidst some 2000 women in a Women’s Ministry Session in Toronto, Canada, listening to our guest speaker, Adli Campos, a minister’s wife from Puerto Rico.
-Adli told God that she was tired of just taking care of her family, tired of fixing breakfast, washing clothes, etc. She wanted to do more for God.
-In four years time, Adli was responsible for the baptism of over 4,000 souls.
+In 1998, I sat amidst some 2000 women in a Women’s Ministry Session in Toronto, Canada, listening to our guest speaker, Adly Campos, a minister’s wife from Puerto Rico.
+Adly told God that she was tired of just taking care of her family, tired of fixing breakfast, washing clothes, etc. She wanted to do more for God.
+In four years time, Adly was responsible for the baptism of over 4,000 souls.
 While I listened, I became inspired and for over 30 minutes, I talked with God in my mind, asking Him to please call me also to His work, in that I will do anything for Him.

 Throughout my husband’s illness, my faith never wavered.
 I believed that God could give him a miracle.
 But God had different plans.
 In spite of our (mine and my sons’) pleadings, the Lord allowed Edwin to rest.
 At first, I was very angry with God, but not for long because my love for Him is very strong.
 So, I accepted His lot for me.
 A week after the funeral, God asked me in an audible voice; “Build Me a church.”
 I got excited and figured He wanted me to build a House of Worship in my hometown in the Philippines.
 I had recurring dreams about this church for 8 years.
 Even when I had wanted to retire early, without hesitation I donated every dollar of my late husband’s life insurance money and built the beautiful Batiano Seventh Day Adventist Church in Romblon, Philippines.